-Than being said, it often much easier to fire up a plan when you’re working to a timeline.
+That being said, it is often much easier to fire up a plan when you’re working on a timeline.
 You might want to tie the timeline to a specific event in your life – say for instance your 40th birthday or Christmas 2015.

-With the example of changing career, you might decide that three years feel about right.
+With the example of changing career, you might decide that three years feels about right.
 Again, you want to be realistic here – anything is achievable when you take considered and consistent action.

 If you’ve got a really big life changing goal, it makes sense to break it up into a number of mini-goals.
 Then you can celebrate your progress and use that sense of achievement as a launch pad to propel you towards the next phase of your plan.

 As your progress towards your final goal, remember to give yourself a number of shorter deadlines over a period of two – five years.
 Smaller goals that you can achieve within a year will be far more motivating than chasing a single BIG deadline.

 Step 5: Make a map of how to get there.